malware-dev/MDK-SE/README.md

 Space Engineers is trademarked to Keen Software House.
 This toolkit is fan-made, and its developer has no relation to Keen Software House.

 See the [MDK/SE Wiki page](https://github.com/malware-dev/MDK-SE/wiki) for information on how to use this extension.

+See also [Quick Introduction to Space Engineers Ingame Scripts](https://github.com/malware-dev/MDK-SE/wiki/Quick-Introduction-to-Space-Engineers-Ingame-Scripts).
+You don't have to use the extension to get something out of the general tutorial.